gdbroman/broman.blog/_posts/2020/2020-12-10-the-thing-in-itself.md

 NIETZSCHE: *All perception starts out as nerve stimuli, but at that instance, it - whatever that is - has already left the thing in itself and turned into representation.*

-BUDDHA: *Have you ever tried observing this moment?
+BUDDHA: *Have you tried observing this moment?
 And...this?*

 NIETZSCHE: *The distinction between the general - such as time - and individual instance - such as now - is also dogmatic.
 If it originates from the nature of things, we cannot know.
 Nonetheless, I shall do as you ask and observe nature with my mind's own eye.*